Manoj-Sonic/sonic-mgmt/docs/testplan/ZTP-test-plan.md

 JSON Sample:

-Repeat the test case with the **ztp-server** URL in the JSON file using each of the following protocols: HTTP, FTP, and HTTPS.
+Repeat the test case with the **ztp-protocol** URL in the JSON file using each of the following protocols: HTTP, FTP, and HTTPS.

 ```
 {
   "ztp": {
     "01-configdb-json": {
     "url": {
-      "source": "<ztp-server>://<ipv4-ztp-server>/sonic_config_db.json",
+      "source": "<ztp-protocol>://<ipv4-ztp-server>/sonic_config_db.json",
       "destination": "/etc/sonic/config_db.json"
      }
     }